hmxxu/BeatBuddy/README.md

 ## In this repository
 `/beatbuddy` is where all back-end and other server-side code is stored.
-`/site` is for the front-facing website, and contains all code for visuals and website display.
+`/public` and `/src` is for the front-facing website, and contains all code for visuals and website display.

 *-this section subject to change-*